 In this problem, students are presented with a diagram of a circular flower bed surrounded by a circular lawn.
-The diameter and the width of the lawn are given together with the formula for the area of a circle and a value for pi.

-Students are asked to find the area of the flower bed (part a) and the area of the lawn (part b).
+The diameter and the width of the lawn are given, together with the formula for the area of a circle and a value for pi.
+Students are asked to find the area of the flower bed correct to 1 decimal place (part a) and then they must find the area of the lawn (part b).

-Before finding the area of the flower bed using the formula provided, students need to determine its radius by finding half of 6m and then subtracting 1m.
-They are also asked to write their answer correct to one decimal place.
+Before finding the area of the flower bed using the formula provided, students need to determine its radius by finding half of 8m and then subtracting 1m.
+They are also asked to write their answer correct to 1 decimal place.
 To find the area of the lawn, students need to calculate the area of the lawn when it includes the flower bed and then subtract the area of the flower bed.
-Students are asked to show their working in part b.